xosAri/xosAri/README.md

-- 👋 Hi, I’m @xosAri
+- 👋 Hi, I'm Samari!
 - 👀 I’m interested in ...
-Netflix & chilling!
+Netflix & Chilling!
 - 🌱 I’m currently learning ...
 Game Development!
 - 💞️ I’m looking to collaborate on ...
 Games!
 - 📫 How to reach me ...
 Email?